We are working to protect the sustainability of life and health on Earth.

 The mission of the Center for Earth Jurisprudence is to advance law, policy, and governance systems aimed to legally protect the sustainability of life and health on Earth.

 We are a team of lawyers working to advance legal principles that will protect nature.
-Our work advances laws and governance that reflect humans’ interdependent relationship with the natural world-- remembering that we are dependent on a healthy Earth.
-It is premised on the concept that humanity has a foundational responsibility to care for and protect the long term health and well-being of all beings and ecosystems that constitute the natural world.
+Our work advances laws and governance systems that reflect humans’ interdependent relationship with the natural world - remembering that we are dependent on a healthy Earth.
+It is premised on the concept that humanity has a foundational responsibility to care for and protect the long-term health and well-being of all beings and ecosystems that constitute the natural world.
 CEJ seeks to develop a philosophy and practice of law that respects the natural world in its own right and recognizes humans as an integral member of the Earth community.

 Our work is based on three core concepts:

 - Humans are an integral part of nature.

 - We have a fundamental responsibility to protect the long-term health of nature.